Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 And then Herman Kane came in.

-Everyone was hot for Herman Cain.
+Everyone was hot for Herman Kane.

-We are not the party of Messiahs.
+We are not the party of messiahs.

 And that's just the way it is, and we have to deal with that.

-The important thing now uh is that uh we gotta get there, we've got to make sure the Senate and the House seats and all the state and local races and everything else way down the bottom of the ticket.
+We've got to make sure the Senate and the House seats and all the state and local races and everything else way down the bottom of the ticket.

-Uh there's big turnout for those and uh and and we and uh those th those chips all fall the right way too.
+And those chips all fall the right way too.

-But you know, who's who's to say?
+But, you know, who's to say?

 Who's to say?

-Uh Obama is the luckiest guy in the world.
+Obama is the luckiest guy in the world.

 He's the luckiest guy in the world.